 Fellowships are available for departmental applicants who meet particular requirements.
 These awards are very competitive and the Award Committee contacts applicants who qualify with offers after admittance to the department.
 Please see the Graduate School's site for more information about fellowships.

 Most teaching opportunities (TAs) for STEM Education graduate students occur in the College of Natural Sciences (CNS) in the department in which the student has an undergraduate degree (e.g., math, biology).
 Admitted students that are interested in these positions can contact the graduate advisor for STEM Education, who can help direct inquiries to the appropriate people in CNS.
 Additionally, there are a few opportunities for working as a TA in the UTeach program, the pre-service preparation program for high school math and science teachers.
 These positions generally require high school teaching experience in the U.S. Admitted students who are interested in these positions should also contact the Graduate Advisor.
+Students who do not have more than three years of teaching experience are advised to take some version of the 398T course as the graduate school requires it for AI’s and our department strongly encourages it for TAs.

 Occasionally, there are positions available for doctoral students as research assistants or in other capacities.
 These positions are typically funded through external grants, so students should contact individual faculty members for information.
+It is strongly recommended that students complete an independent study or have independent research experience with a faculty supervisor prior to applying for a GRA.

 As a student in good standing, you are eligible to apply for continuing fellowships from the Graduate School, the College of Education, and the Department of Curriculum and Instruction.
 A range of awards are available, including, but not limited to, the following examples: